dpdk-vbng-cp/docker-compose-cp/README.md

 (including docker, docker-compose, redis and so on) on your target machine and also apply the proper network configuration to them.
-To fit the deployment to your environment, you need to create and adapt the ansible inventory file (instruction on that are below) and add  controle plane specific variable files with unique names to the `control-plane-configs` folder.
+To fit the deployment to your environment, you need to create and adapt the ansible inventory file (instruction on that are below) and add  control plane specific variable files with unique names to the `control-plane-configs` folder.

 ### Writing your inventory